-The cursor is a one-line pixel buffer.
-The cursor buffer is loaded via the DMA on every line where the cursor is displayed (no software support is required).
+The cursor buffer (a one-line pixel buffer) is loaded via the DMA on every line where the cursor is displayed (no software support is required).
 Horizontal size is programmable at 16, 32, or 48 pixels wide, and vertical size is programmable from 1 to 63 lines per field.
 The color depth is 2 bits per pixel, 3 programmable colors and the transparency.
 Depending on R1(0)<d>, the cursor's colors can be selected either from a current palette (R1(0)<d> = 0) or from Palette #6 (R1(0)<d> = 1).
 Refer to Table 15.
 The cursor image is stored in ROM as a bitmap.
-The number of cursors is limited by ROM size only.
+The number of cursors is limited by available ROM size.